Introduction to Jung's method of resolution of singularities: Resolutions of curve singularities

 The map $\nu$ constructed in this way is the normalization morphism of $(C,c)$.

-The problem with this resolution process by the normalization morphism is that it does not extend naturally to a modification of the ambient space, given a fixed embedding of the curve.
+The problem with this resolution process by the normalization morphism is that, given a fixed embedding of the curve, it does not extend naturally to a modification of the ambient space.
 But in many applications, and in particular for Jung's method of resolution of surfaces presented in Section \ref{Jung}, it is important to resolve the curve by a morphism which is the restriction of an ambient one.

+Let us consider this second problem in the case of plane curves.
 At first, Max Noether \emph{simplified} the singularities of plane curves by doing sequences of quadratic transforms of the type (\ref{quadreq}), with respect to conveniently chosen triangles (see \cite{N 73} and the obituary \cite{CES 25} by Castelnuovo, Enriques \& Severi).
 If we used the term ``simplified'' and not ``resolved'' in the previous sentence, it is because he did not really resolve them with the modern definition \ref{resol}.
 He proved instead the theorem:

 \begin{theorem} Let $C$ be a plane curve.
-Then one can transform the curve $C$ into another curve $C'$ which has only ordinary multiple points by a sequence of involutions isomorphic to the involution (\ref{quadreq}). \end{theorem}
+Then one can transform the curve $C$ into another curve $C'$ which has only ordinary multiple points, by a sequence of involutions isomorphic to the involution (\ref{quadreq}). \end{theorem}

 An \emph{ordinary multiple point} designates a point of the curve at which its analytically irreducible components are smooth and pairwise transverse.
-The strategy to prove the previous theorem was to iterate the following steps, given the curve $C\subset \mathbf{P}^2$ we want to simplify:
+The strategy to prove the previous theorem was to iterate the following steps, given the curve $C\subset \mathbb{P}^2$ we want to simplify:

 1) Choose a singular point $c$ of $C$ which is not an ordinary multiple point.

 2) Choose a triangle having a vertex at $c$, and whose edges are transverse to $C$ (that is, they cross it normally) outside the set of its vertices.